burrrata/cryptoeconomics.study_rust_edition/src/ch1/centralized_payment_processor.md

         self.pending_tx.push(signed_tx);
     }

-    // Check the signature of a SignedTX matches the sender
+    // Check The Signature Of A SignedTX Matches The Sender
+    // NOTE:
-    // NOTE: if the tx uses an invalid signature
+    //   if the TX uses an invalid signature
     //   there is a high likelihood that it will produce
     //   invalid utf8, and thus this function will crash
-    // when v2s() tries to turn the Vec<i32> into a String pub fn check_signed_tx(signed_tx: SignedTX,
+    //   when v2s() tries to turn the Vec<i32> into a String
+    // TODO:
+    //   make the TX just fail rather than crashing the entire program
+    pub fn check_signed_tx(signed_tx: SignedTX,
                            modulo: i32) -> bool {